jweiland-net/events2/Documentation/AdministratorManual/Templates/ViewHelpers/Index.rst

 This would call the ViewHelper fo of the namespace **f** which stands for fluid.
 If you want to use ViewHelpers from other extensions you need to add the namespace declaration at the beginning of the template.
-The namespace declaration for the maps2 extension is:
+The namespace declaration for the |extension_key| extension is:

 .. code-block:: html